 - Dental x-rays to examine the roots of your pet’s teeth.
 Think of your pet’s teeth as icebergs.
 We can only see one-third above the surface.
 X-rays help us determine if the teeth are healthy or need to be removed.
 If your pet is just starting to have an issue, we can start preventive measures immediately and potentially save teeth.

 - Tooth extractions to remove diseased teeth.
 We use anesthesia and pain medications to help your pet feel as comfortable as possible.
 And we’ll put your pet on antibiotics to help prevent infections.
 We also close the site with sutures to ensure food doesn’t get in, reducing the chances of infections.
 And finally, to speed the healing process, we’re happy to provide laser therapy.
 (It’s 100% optional.)

 - Bonding and sealing to reduce plaque buildup and try to save fractured teeth.
 From time to time, pets fracture their teeth.
 It happens!
 Rather than resorting to teeth extractions, we often can bond and seal the teeth to fill in the rough divets.
 (In dogs, a bond or seal typically lasts one to two years because of the way they chew their food.)

-Our animal dentistry services are available Tuesday through Friday.
+Our pet dentistry services are available Tuesday through Friday.

 Schedule a time that works well for you!

 All that’s included in our cat and dog dental cleanings

 When you bring your furry friend into our clinic for a dental cleaning, you can expect:

 - A complete oral health exam